 Exports are expected to continue rising, as overseas economies are likely to expand although at a slower pace.
 Business fixed investment and private consumption are likely to follow an uptrend against the background of generally high corporate profits and the moderate rise in household income.
 Housing investment is expected to recover gradually, although it is likely to remain sluggish for the time being.
-In light of these developments in demand both at home and abroad, production is expected to follow an increasing trend, although it is likely to be flat in the short run.
+In light of these developments in demand both at home and abroad, production is expected to increase, after being more or less flat in the short run.
 Public investment, meanwhile, is projected to be on a downtrend.
 Due attention should continue to be paid to factors such as uncertainties regarding future developments in overseas economies and global financial markets, as well as the effects of high energy and materials prices.